redactlabs/ccdc/Platforms/README.md

 licensing costs and then offer Enterprise Licenses or Support for different features/upgrades.

-CentOS is the Open Source version of RHEL and receives the same code base as RHEL, but at a different release cycles.
+CentOS is the Open Source version of Red Hat Enterprise Linux (RHEL) and receives the same code base as RHEL, but at a different release cycles.
 It could get pushed down from RHEL within hours or up to weeks, but it will eventually reach CentOS.
 Ultimately, the same reliability behind RHEL is made avaialble as a free version and often used for High Availabilty Clustering and Virtualization in addition to Appliance Vendors such as FireEYE, M86/Trustwave, and Cisco.

 RHEL is certified and heavily tested for being Enterprise ready.
 It's the operating system that powers Wall Street and a number of public and private organizations.